You’ve made the decision to write a book, and now you’re researching if Xlibris Publishing is the right choice for you.

-To be totally honest, if ALLi, the industries leading experts and watchdog advisory is warning authors to stay away, you don’t have to look any further for more evidence.
+To be honest, if ALLi, the industry's leading expert and watchdog advisory, is warning authors to stay away, you don’t have to look any further for more evidence.

 There are hundreds of negative reviews to be found by authors who claim they were ripped off, overcharged, or oversold by Xlibris.

 In this post, authors have gathered to try and file a class action lawsuit against Xlibris: